-Yale School of Medicine’s PA Online curriculum prepares students to become compassionate, well-rounded, patient-focused physician assistants.
+The Yale PA Online curriculum prepares students to become compassionate, well-rounded, patient-focused physician assistants.
 Students work closely with faculty members and other clinicians to build their skills and become excellent members of health care teams.

 The first 12 months of the program focus on online classes and coursework in which students explore the various organ systems, such as cardiology, hematology, and gastroenterology.
 Pediatric, emergency, and geriatric medicine are integrated throughout the curriculum as students work to refine their clinical skills and consider how learned material is applicable in real-life situations.

-All classes are taught by Yale School of Medicine faculty, who also design all coursework.
+All classes are taught by Yale School of Medicine faculty, who also develop the content for all coursework.
 Students attend classes using the program’s Online Campus, a portal that houses assignments, schedules, coursework, and the virtual classroom.

 Students spend the last 16 months of the program acquiring hands-on clinical experience working at sites in or near their communities.
 All clinical work is designed to offer students practical experience working in teams and maintaining ethical medical practice.